OpenPrinting/pappl-retrofit/README.md

 interface, and whether the printer reacts correctly to IPP attributes supplied with the job, especially `print-color-mode`, `print-quality`, and `print-content-optimize`.

+The Legacy Printer Application uses the (classically installed) CUPS backends for communication with the printer hardware by default and not the backends built into PAPPL, to get the best compatibility with the CUPS drivers.
+To make the PAPPL backends also available, the Legacy Printer Application has to be built with the `--enable-pappl-backends-for-legacy-printer-app` for `./configure`.

 If anything behaves wrongly and you cannot get it working by modifying the configuration of your Printer Application, your callbacks, regular